 Several working Americans have Section 125 Cafeteria Plan during their professional life.
 However, many people fail to take advantage of the benefit options of cafeteria plans.
 If it is used the right way, a cafeteria plan can enhance your take-home amount without any kind of expenditure.

-In the case of a cafeteria plan, an employer lets the eligible employees contribute some amount of their income to a specific account before the payroll taxes are calculated.
 The same account can be used for reimbursing the staff member for some kinds of insurance premiums, dependent care, and vision expenses, dental insurance, and medical expenses throughout the claim period or the plan year.

 With this plan, an employee can easily reduce the gross income amount from worker’s paycheck used for calculating Social Security, Federal, and some State tax amount.
 All of these can amount to a saving of 25%-40% for each tax-free dollars you are contributing to the program.